lauraclay/infrared-bird-box/README.md

 *   Choosing a site which is beneath the overhang of an existing roof will help a lot, so the bird box will not be rained on directly.

-*   Factor in getting power and an Internet connection to the bird box, as well as avoiding prevailing winds and the risk of predators.
+*   Factor in getting power and an internet connection to the bird box, as well as avoiding prevailing winds and the risk of predators.
 You could use a wireless USB dongle but Ethernet is more reliable for streaming video, especially in built-up areas that have a lot of wireless traffic.

 *   Preventing ingress of water should be a priority.
 The roof of the bird box could be sealed using silicone sealant, which is often used to seal the edges of windows and bathroom sinks.